Nolan Arenado Player Props: Cardinals vs. Pirates

 Nolan Arenado At The Plate

-- Arenado leads St. Louis in slugging percentage (.472) thanks to four extra-base hits.
+- Arenado leads St. Louis with a slugging percentage of .500, fueled by four extra-base hits.

-- Among the qualifying hitters in MLB, his batting average ranks 38th, his on-base percentage ranks 57th, and he is 73rd in the league in slugging.

-- In 92.3% of his 13 games this season, Arenado has picked up at least one hit.
-He's also had five multi-hit games.
+- He ranks 12th in batting average, 27th in on base percentage, and 56th in slugging among the qualifying hitters in MLB play.

+- Arenado enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .368 with one homer.

+- Arenado has reached base via a hit in 13 games this year (of 14 played), and had multiple hits in six of those games.

-- He has hit a long ball in two of 13 games played this season, and in 3.4% of his plate appearances.
+- He has hit a home run in two of 14 games played this year, and in 3.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.